The path towards reopening Arizona has started, but it will be gradual.

 In an effort to track the changes, 12 News has started a daily live blog.

-- There are 17,763 people with confirmed cases of coronavirus in Arizona and 857 coronavirus-related deaths, as of Thursday morning.
+- There are 11,736 confirmed cases of coronavirus in Arizona with 562 coronavirus-related deaths, as of Tuesday morning.

 - The state does not record how many people have recovered.

 - Scroll down to see how many cases are in each ZIP code and additional information.

 There are now 11,736 confirmed cases of coronavirus in Arizona with 562 coronavirus-related deaths, according to the state's latest numbers.

 That's up from 11,380 confirmed cases and 542 deaths on Monday.